mobxjs/mobx-react-devtools/README.md

 ## Changelog

+4.0.5
+* Added Object.assign polyfill to avoid issues with server side rendering on old node vesions

 4.0.2
 * Make sure AMD / root imports work (#12)
 * DevTools should now 'work' (not do anything) when used in Isomorphic rendering (#11)